Configuration Guide

 Without a personal API key, the MCP server uses a shared anonymous key.
 Your requests will work but won't appear on your Account Dashboard.
 To track usage and get tier-based rate limits, add your API key to the MCP server configuration.

-Get Your API Key
+Get and Configure Your API Key

 - Create a free account (GitHub OAuth)